sysdiglabs/charts/charts/agent/README.md

 ## Configuration

-Using the Helm chart, you can update the default configuration settings with the `sysdig.settings` parameter by using either of the following:
+You can use the Helm chart to update the default agent configurations by using either of the following:

 - Using the key-value pair: `--set sysdig.settings.key = value`
 - `values.yaml` file